-Supply Chain Management is all about getting things from A to B. And in an increasingly globalised world, this field offers a promising career perspective.
+Supply Chain Management is all about getting things from A to B: materials, products, equipment.
+And in an increasingly globalised world, this field offers a promising career perspective.
 But what should you study for a career in Supply Chain Management or Logistics?
 Read on to find out:

 The last few decades have seen tremendous growth in world trade: Products are manufactured in one place, then shipped and sold in other places all over the world.
 Globalisation has been the major driver of economic growth.